Dharmesh-K/Others/README.md

 # Others
-Collection of random files used for continuously improving programming skills and other preparation activities.
+Collection of random files used for continuously improving programming skills and other preparation activities (incl. assessment preps).